You need to enable JavaScript to run this app.

 Do not use your yellow lid bin for:

-• green waste (put this in your food and garden bin)
+• food and garden waste - put this in your food and garden bin

-• timber, bricks, rubble, steel, or building materials
+• timber, bricks, rubble, steel, or building/renovation materials

 • syringes